 Market at John Hendry Park

-If you’re looking for a great selection of farm fresh produce and homemade products in a beautiful park, then the Trout Lake Farmers Market is a “best place to be” on Saturdays in the summer.
+If you’re looking for a great selection of farm fresh produce and homemade products in a beautiful park, then the Trout Lake Farmers Market is one of the best places to be on a Saturday in the summer.